LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Comparison Study on Automatic Outputs

 \subsubsection{Methodology}

-We first gathered a test set of 23 templates that spanned different categories of objects (animate and inanimate), layerings, and use cases.
-Use cases included holiday greetings, school clubs, advertisements, and branding.
-All templates were sourced from Adobe Express and Canva and are accessible online.
+We gathered a test set of 23 logo layouts that spanned different categories of objects (animate and inanimate), layouts, and use cases.
+Use cases included holiday greetings, school clubs, advertisements, and corporate branding.
+All logo layouts were sourced from Adobe Express and Canva and are accessible online.

-Each template was exported as a PDF and then converted into an HTML representation using the methods mentioned in \autoref{sec:method:preprocess}.
-We ran \nickname to get four animations for each template.
-We then ran \nickname-Ablated to get another four animations for each template.
-In general, generating a set of four \nickname / \nickname-Ablated outputs took approximately 12 minutes.
-To have an industry standard set to compare against, we also collected four options from Magic Animate, which is a AI-based tool for automatic animation that is one of Canva Pro's premium features.
-Their page-level presets are conceptually similar to templates (e.g. all elements fade in from one side of the canvas, elements wipe into place).
-We took first their recommended animation presets for the layout and then had an external designer pick the next best three presets, ensuring we had a strong baseline to compare against.
+To understand the quality of the automatically generated animations, we ran the first two stages of \nickname to get four animations for each logo.
+We then ran \nickname-Ablated to get another four animations for each logo.
+Generating a set of four \nickname / \nickname-Ablated outputs took approximately 12 minutes.
+To gather four animations for Magic Animate, we took the motion style they recommended for the layout as one animation and had an external logo animator pick the three next-best motion styles.
+The combination of a professional animator's decision on top of the fact that Magic Animate is an industry tool (engineered to have a polished outcome and wide applicability to different kinds of content) ensured we had a strong baseline to compare against.

-To evaluate the animations, three professional designers were recruited to rate 276 animations (23 templates x 12 runs per template) spanning the three conditions.
+To evaluate the animations, three professional designers were recruited to rate 276 animations (23 templates x 12 animations per logo) spanning the three conditions.
 Designers were introduced to the task with a remote call, calibrated with good and bad examples to understand the rubric, and compensated for their time.
 Each animation was presented in randomized order and rated on a scale of 1-5 for each of the following dimensions: 1) Relevance, 2) Sequencing, and 3) Execution Quality.
 Relevance describes how relevant the animation is to the subject matter of the logo.
-It is a measure of how content-aware the animation approach is.
+It is a measure of how specific the animation is to the design elements of the logo.
 Sequencing was a measure of how well the animation was sequenced in terms of coordination and timing across elements.
-Execution Quality judged the animation for how well it was executed and if it had any flaws.
+Execution Quality judged the animation for how well it was executed and if it had any flaws. \revAdd{Each designer rated all 276 animations and took on average 2.83 hours to complete the task.}